Hopac/Hopac/Docs/Internals.md

   that the job was suspended, and in that case, the **Value** field of the continuation object contains the result of the job.

-Now, take a look at **DoCont** method above.
-It simply calls the **a2bJ** function with **a**, which is the result of the **aJ** job and then the **DoJob** method of the resulting object.
+Take a look at the **DoCont** method above.
+It simply calls **a2bJ** with **a**, which is the result of the **aJ** job and then the **DoJob** method of the resulting object.
 There is no need to wrap the call with an exception handling block.
 If the expression **a2bJ a** throws an exception, it will be handled by the worker thread and the exception will be passed to the current handler.

+Take a look at the **DoHandle** method above.
+It simply forwards the exception **e** to the handler of **bK**.
+This is another trick that basically makes it zero cost, **O(0)**, to pass around the exception handler with the tradeoff that every success continuation must also implement such a forwarding failure continuation and that, due to the forwarding, calling the exception handler is then an **O(n)** operation, where **n** is the size of the success continuation (or stack of frames in a more traditional implementation).